www.scantips.com

 Equivalent Focal Length

 The discussion has been about the same focal length on different size sensors.
 A different case is about Equivalent focal length, which is about two combinations of sensor sizes and lenses, with two different focal lengths each chosen so that both sensor sizes see the same Field of View, meaning the same outer framed size of the Field of View is seen.
-Compared to a 2x crop factor, the 1x full frame sensor has to use a lens 2x longer (say 400 mm) than the 2x crop sensor uses (200 mm) to see the Equivalent Field of View.
+Compared to a 2x Crop Factor, the 1x full frame sensor has to use a lens 2x longer (say 400 mm) than the 2x crop sensor uses (200 mm) to see the Equivalent Field of View.
 In this case, the bird will be half size on the 2x cropped camera, due to the 200 mm lens.
 However, the smaller 2x cropped sensor and image are half size too, and so must be enlarged 2x more to be the same viewing size (both the same 8x10 inch print size for example).
 But both the half size bird and the half size frame are enlarged 2x more, and now the two images will appear much the same, both bird size and the Field of View size, when the smaller one is enlarged twice as much (but reducing resolution by half).
 This is the concept of Equivalent focal length to produce equivalent fields of view (more detail on next page).

 I prefer the word Equivalent focal length rather than Effective focal length (we see both, but Equivalent is the more popular wording).
 Effective suggests that the lens does change magically somehow to see something different, but that doesn’t happen (unless you zoom the actual lens).
 But actually, Equivalent is about the focal length that gives the Equivalent Field of View if it were used on a full frame sensor.
 Our camera is using its own lens.
 The concept is about a comparison of the Field of View of a full frame sensor, compared to the Field of View of our cropped sensor camera that uses the real focal length of its own lens.
 Then the two cameras then take the pictures with the same fields of view, meaning the same frame size.
 We cannot quite say they take the same pictures, because they are using different focal lengths, and distance will affect the size of various objects in the picture.